chrisronline/angular-promise-cache/README.md

 Latest Update
 ------
-v0.0.7 added a remove method and support for a TTL that never expires (-1)
+v0.0.7 - Remove method and support for a TTL that never expires (-1)

-v0.0.6 includes a major fix

-v0.0.5 is now available and comes packaged with support for local storage!
+v0.0.5 - Local Storage support

 Huh?
 ------